Specialist London SEO’ers.

-You can follow the process in righting your SEO techniques and get the penalty removed and recover some or all of your traffic and rankings.
+You can right your SEO techniques, get the penalty removed and recover some or all of your traffic and rankings.

 Employ the steps explained below to get your penalty removed immediately and get your hands on the rankings that you deserve:

-Before you try to understand the reason causing the drop in rankings and traffic to your site, it is essential to firstly comprehend the difference between the two chief types of penalties – manual actions and algorithmic penalties.
+Before you try to understand the reason causing your drop in rankings and traffic, it is essential to comprehend the difference between the two types of penalties.
+These are called manual actions, and algorithmic penalties.

-The sites that are found to be breaking and disregarding Google’s Quality Guidelines are awarded with manual action penalties.
+The sites found to be breaking and disregarding Google’s Quality Guidelines are hit with manual action penalties.

-These actions are awarded manually by human reviewers, and in cases like these, Google will clearly let you know that you have been awarded a manual action.
+These actions are given manually by human reviewers.
+And in cases like these, Google will let you know that you have been awarded a manual action.

 On the other hand, algorithmic penalties are not considered as “true penalties”.

-This is mainly because these penalties reflect a drop in rankings that are a result of any alterations in Google’s algorithms, usually Penguin or Panda.
+This is mainly because these penalties reflect a drop in rankings that are a result of any alterations in Google’s algorithms.
+So that’s usually Penguin or Panda.